epfl-ml4ed/runai-tutorial/README.md

 CMD ["--text", "hello world"]
 ```

-Starting docker (mac users can also just start the docker desktop app to start docker)
+Starting docker (as said before, Mac users can also just start the Docker Desktop app and then wait for the Docker Engine to be started)

 ```bash
 sudo service docker start